Subhajit-Roy-Partho/Subhajit-Roy-Partho.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

-I am a PhD student at Petr Sulc's Lab, Arizona State University.
-I am currently persuing computational biophysics with focus on self assembly of genetic materials.
-I am highly invested in developing coarse grain model of DNA which would allow us to study these assembly at a much quicker pace, otherwise impossible with atomistic approach.
-I also work with Machine Learning models that could even simplify our life by predicting desired properties without even going through computationally intensive simulations where ever possible.
-I undertake other application based project like dna cryptography and storage.

 {{site.description}}